babalugats76/quizdini-teach-deprecated/README.md

 * MatchForm
    * Validation
    * Form submission
-   * Tab stops
+   * Continue to refine Tab stops
 * Mock up Login Component / Page
 * Investigate redirects, etc.
 * Icon System
-   * Investigate taking `fill` as argument
+   * Update CSS as appropriate with `fill`
 * Format Toolbar
    * Convert to use SUI's `IconGroup`
    * Consider renaming
    * Find out what is causing `title` attribute on icon buttons to have spaces and be uppercase, should be all lowercase with dashes for spaces
+   * Investigate onPointerDown and alternatives that support mobile events, in React for use with the Toolbar Buttons
 * Match Editor
    * Add Control/Cmd keys for clear formatting and insert pi
    * Trouble shoot problem with clear formatting button; currently posting page
-* Figure out how to represent matches on the screen, e.g., table, cards, etc.
+* Figure out how to represent matches on the screen
-* Accordion Component
-  * Comment
-  * ~~Refine/shorten accordian toggle~~
-  * Add Icon functionality
-* Create table component
-* Add table component to MatchForm for matches
+   * Create basic table component for Matches as POC
+   * Move `MatchList` to `retired` once anything has been put in its place
 * Create Floating Label Component
-  * Refine floating label style; use dynamic inline style to substitute yellow, red, grey, but with opacity
+  * Refine floating label style; add `className` dynamically
-  * Consider using a constants file with colors?
+  * Add appropriate CSS definitions
   * Reexamine whether floating label should be pulled out into its own Component
 * Investigate controlling line-height, especially in input field; some fonts will require adjustment and we need to figure out where to put that style override

 ## React Router